 Set your grain to cook on the stove.
 Quinoa is fastest!

-Set Instant Pot to saute function. ( Alternatively, you can cook this all on the stove in a heavy bottom pot or dutch oven.)
+Set Instant Pot to saute function. ( Alternatively, you can cook this all on the stove in a heavy bottom pot or dutch oven.
+See notes!)
 Heat oil and add shallot, ginger and garlic, and saute until fragrant and golden, about 2-3 minutes.
 Add chicken, stir, and just give a quick sear, just 2-3 minutes.
 Add red curry paste ( I like about 3 tablespoons for medium spicy), cook one minute, then add coconut milk, chicken bouillon cube, fish sauce, brown sugar and optional kefir lime leaves.
 Give a stir to combine.
 At this point, add any veggies that need longer cooking- like sweet potatoes, potatoes, parsnips, carrots or eggplant (cut into larger, 1 inch chunks).

 Add lime juice.
 Taste, adjust salt and heat (add more curry paste for more spicy).